 Shelving for your warehouse can seem unnecessarily complicated for a very straightforward task.
-From the immense amount of different names for the same, product to the handful of available styles, it can feel like a whirlwind trying to make an informed decision on the subject.
-At ToyotaLift Northeast, we want to clear things up so you can be sure your company has the proper racking system based on your operation’s needs.
-Our goal is to break-down only the important elements of pallet racking, alleviating confusion when it comes time to narrow down your specific needs.
+From the immense number of different names for the same product to the handful of available styles, it can feel like a whirlwind trying to make an informed decision.
+At ToyotaLift Northeast, we want to clear things up, so you can be sure your company has the proper racking system based on your operation’s needs.
+Our goal is to break down only the important elements of pallet racking, alleviating confusion when it comes time to narrow down your specific needs.

 Pallet racking seemingly has an endless list of other names.
 We often hear it referred to as bulk storage racks, storage shelving, teardrop racks, warehouse shelving racks, warehouse racking systems, warehouse mezzanines, warehouse racks, rivet shelving racks, and industrial shelves.

-Pallet racking is simply a storage system that stores pallets of material in rows on metal shelves.
-The systems feature multiple levels of shelving that are accessible by forklifts.
+Pallet racking is simply a storage system that organizes pallets of material in rows on metal shelves.
+The system features multiple levels of shelving that are accessible by forklifts.
 These systems are used to increase storage density by using vertical space.
-Think of the benefit of building skyscrapers in a city with limited space as the concept is the same.
+Think of the benefit of building skyscrapers in a city with limited space, as the concept is the same.

-Due to its long list of available styles and sizes, pallet racking is an extremely flexible storage option.
-Pallet racking systems have two main parts, which are upright frames and cross beams.
+Due to its lengthy list of available styles and sizes, pallet racking is an extremely flexible storage option.
+Pallet racking systems have two main parts, frames and cross beams.

 Accessories and additional components are often added to racking systems to improve the system to better fit the owner’s needs.
 Below is a list of popular accessories on the market.